ralight/ralcalc/readme.txt

 results.
 Only the common engineering prefixes that are powers a multiple of three are used, so G, M, k, m, u, n, etc.

+Version information can be shown with:

+= -h
+ralcalc -h

 Operators
 ---------